MichaelEclavea/Hot_Sauce/README.md

 # Hot Sauce Project Challenge

 ## Project Overview
 This is a code challenge geared toward design and user experience.
-Given the image templates as a reference, the challenge is to create a site that a user would enjoy.
-Using React.js as the frontend language,
+Given the image templates as a reference, the challenge is to create a site that every user would enjoy!
+Using React.js as the frontend framework, other tools are optional for any needed enhancements.

 ### Screen shots of stock templates:
 <img src='./uml/grid.jpg' width='408' height='308'></img>